LaurelineLogiaco/lab_compneuroCUAnschutz/projects/project1.md

 {% capture text %}

 In another ongoing project, we ask why two brain systems — the primary motor cortex (in red) and the cerebellum with associated integrative sensorimotor cortices (in green) — are both shaping motor commands.
 We argue that experimental results are broadly consistent with a model where the former system learns to produce a motor command based on a form of goal-driven reinforcement learning, while the latter system learns to produce a motor command based on a form of predictive self-supervised learning.
-We are building such a model by leveraging adcanced machine learning techniques.
+We are building such a model by leveraging advanced machine learning techniques.
 This allows us to study how this dual controller facilitates quickly adaptive motor control.

 {%
   include button.html